Silenced (film): Plot

-Kang In-ho is the newly appointed art teacher at Benevolence Academy, a school for Deaf children in the fictional city of Mujin, North Jeolla Province.
-He has a dark past: His wife committed suicide a year ago, and his sick daughter is under the care of his mother.
-He is excited to teach his new students, yet the children are aloof and distant, trying to avoid running into him as much as possible.
-In-ho does not give up trying to show the kids that he cares.
-When the students finally open up, In-ho faces the shocking and ugly truth about the school: the students have been secretly enduring physical and sexual abuse by the teachers and administration.
+Kang In-ho is driving to the fictional city of Mujin, North Jeolla Province to accept a position as the art teacher at Ja-ae Academy, a special needs school for Deaf children.
+Upon arriving at the academy, In-ho meets with headmaster Lee Gang-seok and his identical twin brother, admin head Lee Gang-bok.
+He is excited to teach his new students, yet the children are aloof and distant, and avoid running into him as much as possible.
+In-ho persists in trying to show the kids that he cares.
+When the students finally open up, In-ho discovers the shocking and ugly truth about the school: the students have been secretly enduring physical and sexual abuse by the teachers and administration.

-In-ho decides to fight for the children's rights and expose the crimes being committed at the school and collaborates with human rights activist Seo Yoo-jin, but In-ho and Yoo-jin soon realize the school's principal and teachers, and even the police, prosecutors and churches in the community are actually trying to cover up the truth.
-In addition to using "privileges of former post", the accused unhesitatingly lie and bribe their way to get very light sentences.
-Using their last night of freedom to go out partying, the Lee brothers are last seen laughing that the judge was so easy to pay off for a light sentence.
+In-ho decides to expose the crimes being committed at the school and collaborates with human rights activist Seo Yoo-jin.
+However, In-ho and Yoo-jin soon realize the school's headmaster, teachers, staff, and even the police, prosecutors and community combine to cover up the truth.
+In-ho is fired from his position, but he stays in Mujin to pursue justice for the children.
+The defense attorney uses "privileges of the former post" and the accused unhesitatingly lie and bribe their way into getting very light sentences.
+Using their last night of freedom to go out partying, the Lee brothers and Park Bo-hyun (one of the sexually abusive teachers), are laughing with their attorney that the judge was so easy to pay off for a light sentence.